noradai/OpenBioMed/README.md

 ### Features

-- **3 different modalities for drugs, proteins and cell-lines**,  i.e. molecular structure, knowledge graphs and biomedical texts.
-We present a unified and easy-to-use pipeline to load, process and fuse the multi-modal information .
+- **3 different modalities for drugs, proteins, and cell-lines**: molecular structure, knowledge graphs, and biomedical texts.
+We present a unified and easy-to-use pipeline to load, process, and fuse the multi-modal information.

-- **15+ deep learning models** for the multi-modal information of  ranging from CNN, GNN to Transformers.
-We present the pre-alpha version of **BioMedGPT**, a pre-trained multi-modal molecular fundation model that assosiates the 2D molecular graph and texts with 1.6B parameters.
+- **BioMedGPT-1.6B, including other 20 deep learning models**, ranging from CNNs and GNNs to Transformers. **BioMedGPT-1.6B** is a pre-trained multi-modal molecular foundation model with 1.6B parameters that associates 2D molecular graphs with texts.
 We also present **CellLM**, a single cell foundation model with 50M parameters.
-- **10+ downstream tasks** ranging from AIDD tasks like drug-target interaction prediction and molecule property training to cross-modal tasks like molecule captioning and text-based molecule generation.
+- **8 downstream tasks** ranging from AIDD tasks like drug-target interaction prediction and molecule property training to cross-modal tasks like molecule captioning and text-based molecule generation.
 - **20+ datasets** that are most popular in AI-driven biomedical research.
 Reproductible benchmarks with abundant model combinations and comprehensive evaluations are provided.
-- **3+ knowledge graphs** with extensive domain expertise.
-We present **BMKGv1**, a knowledge graph containing 6, 917 drugs, 19, 992 proteins and 2,223,850 relationships with text descriptions.
-We provide  APIs to load and process these graphs and link drugs or proteins to these graphs based on structural information.
+- **3 knowledge graphs** with extensive domain expertise.
+We present **BMKGv1**, a knowledge graph containing 6,917 drugs, 19,992 proteins, and 2,223,850 relationships with text descriptions.
+We provide APIs to load and process these graphs and link drugs and proteins based on structural information.

 ### Installation

-To support minimum usage of DAIR-BioMed, run the following command:
+To support basic usage of DAIR-BioMed, run the following command:

 ```bash
 conda create -n DAIR-BioMed python=3.8